tanupoo/fiapy/README.md

 ### current specification

 - It always sends the certificate request.
-- It doesn't hand the CA directory.
+- It doesn't case the CA directory.

 ## Timezone